-The graph at the top will show visits (not unique visitors) over the last 30 days.
-Visits is the number of times unique visitors come to a site.
+The graph at the top will show visits (not users / unique visitors) over the last 30 days.
+Visits is the number of times a user or unique visitor comes to a site.

-For example, if the site has 10,000 unique visitors and 20,000 visits, it means that on average the unique visitors visited the site twice a month.
+For example, if the site has 10,000 users and 20,000 visits, it means that on average the users visited the site twice a month.

-The unique visitor number is found below the graph in the list between Visits and Page Views.
+The user / unique visitor number is found below the graph in the list between Sessions (which used to be called Visits) and Page Views.

-Click on Unique Visitors to see its graph appear at the top of the page in place of the Visits graph.
+Right below the Overview tab, click on Sessions and change it to Users to see its graph appear at the top of the page in place of the Visits graph.

 What the Number Really Means

-I have often thought that Google displays the Visit chart first because it thinks visits are more important than unique visitors.
+I have often thought that Google displays the Sessions / Visits chart first because it thinks visits are more important than unique visitors.

 One possible reason is that the unique visitor number is not always what it appears to be.

-The number is calculated by using browser cookies.
+The number is calculated by using browser cookies and other means.

 It is not surprising that Google seems to place more importance on visits than unique visitors.